-

 Online voting is now available to members.

-Am I eligible to stand for election to Council?
+Am I eligible to stand for election?

-Can I attend a Council Meeting?
+Can I attend a Council meeting?

 Meeting dates and papers

-Can I see minutes from Council Meetings?
+Can I see minutes from Council meetings?

-NB.
-Minutes from each meeting are agreed by Council at the following meeting and available thereafter.
+NB: minutes from each meeting are agreed by Council at the following meeting and available thereafter.

 Is there a Code of Conduct for Council and Committee members?

-A Code of Conduct for Council and Committee Members was approved by RCVS Council in September 2017, enforced with the (Governance) Legislative Reform Order of July 2018.
-It can be downloaded from the 'Related documents' box.
+A Code of Conduct for Council and Committee Members was approved by RCVS Council in September 2017 and enforced under the (Governance) Legislative Reform Order of July 2018.